 * VTB, Sberbank suspend new loans

-* Rating agencies see risks of exposure, say Russian banks
+* Rating agencies see risks of exposure, say Russian banks can manage

 By Megan Davies